 You have no items in your shopping cart

 Large shawl from wild silk with fantastic Nakshi Kantha hand embroidery.
-The floral pattern in purple, brown, turquoise, blue, pink and olive green is spectacular.
+The floral pattern in red, brown, turquoise, blue, pink and yellow is spectacular.
 A work of art made by women in West Bengal, India.
 Read more..

 This scarf is made of pure wild silk (Tussar silk) and hand-embroidered by rural women in West Bengal.
 They are specialized in Nakshi kantha.
 The term stands for a traditional basting stitch from the region that is used to embroider motifs and symbols inspired by the culture and life of the women who embroider.